Skip to main content

 Speed Comparison: Download, Upload & Latency

-Internet speed directly impacts your online experience, from streaming quality to video call reliability.
+Internet speed directly impacts your online experience, from streaming quality to video reliability.
 CenturyLink (Quantum Fiber) delivers maximum download speeds of 940 Mbps, while Google Fiber offers up to 8 Gbps.
 These differences become significant when multiple devices connect simultaneously or when household members engage in bandwidth-intensive activities.

 Upload speeds matter just as much as download speeds, especially for remote workers, content creators, and anyone regularly uploading files to cloud storage.
 CenturyLink (Quantum Fiber) offers Fiber/DSL service with typical upload speeds proportional to the download tier you select.
 Meanwhile, Google Fiber uses fiber technology for symmetric upload and download performance.